vichajser/vichajser.github.io/README.md

 mathGame
 ========

-a simply game of math for web app
+a simple game of math for web app